martinthomson/http2-client-certs/draft-thomson-http2-client-certs.md

 which specifies a trust anchor MAY be omitted, provided that the recipient is known to already possess the relevant certificate.
 (For example, because it was included in a `CERTIFICATE_REQUEST`'s Certificate-Authorities list.)

-The `Request-ID` field MUST contain the same value as the corresponding `CERTIFICATE_REQUEST` frame, and the provided certificate chain MUST conform to the requirements expressed in the `CERTIFICATE_REQUEST` to the best of the client's ability.
+The `Request-ID` field MUST contain the same value as the corresponding `CERTIFICATE_REQUEST` frame, and the provided certificate chain MUST conform to the requirements expressed in the `CERTIFICATE_REQUEST` to the best of the sender's ability.
 Specifically:

   - If the `CERTIFICATE_REQUEST` contained a non-empty `Certificate-Authorities` element, one of the certificates in the chain SHOULD be signed by one of the